furmilion/Nuked-SC55/README.md

 - Nuked SC-55 will listen to the specified MIDI IN port (default is port 0).
 Use `-p:<port_number>` command line argument to specify port number.
 To use it with the other applications use external MIDI pipe software (e.g. loopMIDI).

 - SC-55mk2/SC-55mk1 buttons are mapped as such (currently hardcoded):

+- i will rebind these beause my keyboard decides to not let me hold certain key combos

 ```
 Q -> POWER